 What is the Phin Filter?

 The phin filter is the traditional method of brewing coffee in Vietnam.
 It is made of stainless steel or aluminum, much like a moka pot, but is much thinner and lighter.
-It is also frequently referred to as a “Vietnamese coffee press.”
+It is also frequently referred to as a “Vietnamese coffee press” or "Vietnamese coffee maker."

 There is, however, more than one single type of phin filter.
 Let’s explore the differences between different types of phin filters:

-- Gravity press filter: this one is probably the most popular and convenient.
-The press sits on top of the coffee without the aid of any sort of weight or latch, which is why it’s called a gravity press.
+- Gravity press filter: The press sits on top of the coffee without the aid of any sort of weight or latch, which is why it’s called a gravity press.
 The gravity press allows gas to escape during coffee brewing, especially when using fresh coffee.

-- Screw-on filter: in this case, the press has a screw-on mechanism.
+- Screw-on filter: The press has a screw-on mechanism.
 It latches to the lower part of the brewing chamber and from there you can screw more or less depending on how tight you want the coffee bed.
 This type of filter generally works best with pre-ground coffee since it tightly packs the coffee down and controls the speed of the drip.
 However, the screw-on filter may be trickier to use with freshly ground coffee since it needs room to expand, degas and bloom.

-Both types of filter work well to extract and brew coffee beans.
-We love our gravity press filters as they allow gas in fresh coffee to escape more easily during the brew, making for a less hands-on experience while lowering the chances of over-extracting the coffee!
+Both types of filter work well to extract and brew coffee grounds.
+We personally love gravity press filters as they allow gas in freshly roasted coffee to escape more easily during the brew, making for a less hands-on experience while lowering the chances of over-extracting the coffee!

 The phin filter has many advantages.
-One of the most important ones is that instead of using a paper filter, it uses a metal filter— which, incidentally, is built-in.
+One of its distinct advantages is that instead of using a paper filter, it uses a metal filter— which, incidentally, is built-in.
 Both the brewing chamber and the filter plate act as metal filters.
 In an industry that produces an inconceivably high quantity of waste, the phin filter stands out for not needing paper filters or even replaceable metal ones.

 The phin filter is also made using either aluminum or stainless steel— both highly recyclable materials.
 You may find some phin filters that include plastic handles.
-We make our phin filters with no plastic whatsoever, too— making the phin filter arguably among the best brewing methods for the environment!
+We make our phin filters with no plastic whatsoever — making the phin filter arguably among the best brewing methods for the environment!